zfchenUnique/DCL-Release/README.md

 # DCL-PyTorch
 Pytorch implementation for the Dynamic Concept Learner (DCL).
+More details can be found at the [project page](http://dcl.csail.mit.edu).

 ## Framework
 <div align="center">